With Connect, you can integrate Tanium™ with a SIEM, log analytics tools, threat feeds, or send email notifications.

 A connection run is a single iteration of sending data from a connection source to a connection destination.
 Use Cron schedules to adjust the timing of each connection run.
 You can have connections run at different combinations of on the minute, hour, day, week, or month.
 You can see when connections are running and how much data is being sent with the schedule view.
 For more information about schedules, see Schedule connections.

-In addition to connection source data from other Tanium products, Connect also integrates with other Tanium products to provide additional features and reporting of related data.
+In addition to connection source data from other Tanium products, Connect works with other Tanium products to provide additional features and reporting of related data.

 If you want to pre-populate reputation data with hashes from your environment, you can send data to Tanium Reputation from Connect.
 When this content is pre-populated, the reputation service can start querying about the status of the items from the reputation sources.
 For more information, see Tanium Reputation User Guide: Send data to the reputation service.

 Connect features Trends charts that provide data visualization of Connect concepts.
 These boards are available in Trends and also appear on the Connect Overview page.

 The Connect charts display how much data is sent to all destinations each day, and the number of total connections that are initiated and scheduled each hour.
 The charts include data for both failed and successful connection runs.
 The following panels are in the Connect board in Trends, and also display on the Connect Overview page: